maharshi66/Linux-Cpp-Project-Setup/README.md

 # Linux-Cpp-Project-Setup
-This repository consists of a comprehensive folder structure with a library for inter-process communication, source code documentation (Doxygen), GCOV-LCOV code coverage and multi-level makefiles.
-This project is intended for setting up C/C++ projects on Linux
+This repository consists of a comprehensive folder structure with a source-code/scripts for inter-process communication, Doxygen source-code documentation, Catch2 Unit Testing, Gcov/Lcov Code-Coverage Analysis and, multi-level Makefiles.
+This project is intended for setting up C/C++ projects on Linux.